Modern Approach to Orbital Hall Effect Based on Wannier Picture of Solids: Results

-This definition possesses a neat symmetry between the occupation functions of the occupied ($f$) and inner unoccupied ($g$) space.
-Replacing the regular derivative in Eq. (\ref{AngularMomMethod2}) by the covariant one yields what we will refer to as the {\it modern OAM operator}.
-As we show in Supplementary Material, the modern OAM operator results in the modern expression for the ground state OM, obtained as a trace over all occupied states of $\textbf{L}_{nm}^{\textrm{H}}$.
-There, we also demonstrate how the final expression of the modern OAM operator, where the $k$-derivatives in Eq. (\ref{AngularMomMethod2}) are replaced with covariant derivatives, can be expressed in Hamiltonian gauge using Wannier Berry-type quantities.
-Additionally, we also demonstrate that this expression can be reformulated to entirely consist of projectors and the Hamiltonian, which directly proves the gauge covariance of the matrix elements produced by the modern OAM operator \cite{wang2006ab}.
-These crucial properties are missing in previous expressions of the OAM operator that try to go beyond the limits of atomic approximations and can change the obtained result drastically~\cite{pezo2022orbital,busch2023orbital}.
-This highlights the importance of treating the position operator and the space projections properly.
+This definition possesses a neat symmetry between the occupation functions of the occupied ($f$) and inner unoccupied ($g = 1 - f$) spaces.
+Replacing the regular derivative in Eq.~(\ref{AngularMomMethod2}) by the covariant one yields what we refer to as the \textit{modern OAM operator}.
+As we show in the Supplementary Material, the modern OAM operator produces the modern expression for the ground-state OM, obtained as a trace over all occupied states of $\textbf{L}_{nm}^{\textrm{H}}$.
+There, we also demonstrate how the final expression of the modern OAM operator, where the $k$-derivatives in Eq.~(\ref{AngularMomMethod2}) are replaced with covariant derivatives